Summary of options if you get an infringement notice

 If you opt to pay the fine, you should pay by the due date on the agency’s notice of its decision or, if no due date is specified, pay within 14 days of receiving notice of the agency’s decision.
 You can also apply for a work and development permit (see ‘Option 9: Apply for a work and development permit’, below).

 Note that if you do nothing, the infringement will be registered with Fines Victoria.
-You can then apply for an enforcement review based on special circumstances if special circumstances apply.
+You can then apply for an enforcement review based on any of the grounds outlined below including special circumstances if special circumstances apply (see ‘Option 7: Apply for an enforcement review from Fines Victoria’, below).

 Special circumstances: Overview

-For the purposes of the Infringements Act, special circumstances are:
+For the purposes of the infringements system, special circumstances are:

 - a mental or intellectual disability, disorder, disease or illness or a serious addiction to drugs, alcohol or a volatile substance, that results in a person being unable to: